spencerc99/spencerc99.github.io/content/experiments/100posts/pitter-patter.md

 ---
-title: "73 - pitter-patter"
+title: "73 - pitter patter"
 date: "2021-10-21"
-tags: ["100posts", "poetry"]
+tags: ["100posts", "poetry", "creative"]
-description: ""
+description: "a couple poems on this rainy SF day."
-show_home: false
+show_home: true
 ---
 a couple poems on this rainy SF day.
 ### pitter patter